-That’s one of the findings identified by The Fournaise Marketing Group – one of the World’s Leading Marketing Effectiveness Tracking & Boosting (METB) Companies – through its 2014 Global Marketing Effectiveness Program in which it measured the actual effectiveness of 2.5+ million B2C/B2B Marketing Strategies, Campaigns and Ads across all media channels (traditional, digital, direct, mobile) across 20+ countries worldwide during the year – to identify what worked, what did not, where, when and why, and advise Marketers on what they should do to deliver better results, performance and ROI.
+That’s one of the findings identified by Fournaise – one of the World’s Leading MarTech Companies in the field of Marketing Effectiveness Tracking & Boosting (METB) – through its 2014 Global Marketing Effectiveness Program in which it measured the actual effectiveness of 2.5+ million B2C/B2B Marketing Strategies, Campaigns and Ads across all media channels (traditional, digital, direct, mobile) across 20+ countries worldwide during the year – to identify what worked, what did not, where, when and why, and advise Marketers on what they should do to deliver better results, performance and ROI.

 The 3 critical effectiveness mistakes Marketers made in 2014 were: